-\begin{itemize} \item \textbf{Image Captioning}: We use MSCOCO \citep{lin_microsoft_2014} along with 2.3 million examples sampled from the synthetic Web CapFilt dataset \citep{li_blip_2022-1}.
-We adopt the noun phrase sampling method from \citet{liu_visual_2023} to ensure concept diversity.
-Additionally, we use LLaVA-Instruct-Detail \citep{liu_visual_2023}, which contains longer and more detailed captions. \item \textbf{Visual Question Answering and Generation}: For VQA and the inverse task of question generation (given the answer, the model is supposed to produce the question), we use VQAv2 \citep{goyal_making_2017}.
+\textbf{1.
+Image Captioning}: We use MSCOCO \citep{lin_microsoft_2014} along with 2.3 million examples sampled from the synthetic CapFilt dataset \citep{li_blip_2022-1} with the noun phrase method by \citet{liu_visual_2023} to ensure concept diversity.
+Additionally, we use LLaVA-Instruct-Detail \citep{liu_visual_2023}, which contains longer and more detailed captions. \\ \textbf{2.
+Visual Question Answering and Generation}: For VQA and the inverse task of question generation (given the answer, the model is supposed to produce the question), we use VQAv2 \citep{goyal_making_2017}.
 Additionally, we split the conversations from LLaVA-Instruct-Conversation into separate VQA pairs.
-Finally, we use A-OKVQA \citep{schwenk_aokvqa_2022}, a knowledge-intensive VQA dataset with rationales behind the answers, to create data for two tasks: 1) given the question, generate the answer and the rationale behind it, 2) given the question and the answer, generate the rationale.
+We use A-OKVQA \citep{schwenk_aokvqa_2022}, a knowledge-intensive VQA dataset with rationales behind the answers, to create data for two additional task variants: 1) given the question, generate the answer and the rationale behind it, 2) given the question and the answer, generate the rationale.
 Finally, we use ImageNet \citep{deng_imagenet_2009} with the multilingual labels from Babel-ImageNet \citep{geigle_babel-imagenet_2023} framed as an open-ended QA task (with questions like \textit{``What is in the image?''} and no predefined answer choices). \\ \textbf{3.
 Matching:} Inspired by image-text matching \citep{lu_vilbert_2019}, where an encoder has to classify if caption and image match, we propose a \textit{yes}/\textit{no} matching task so that the model learns what is and what is not in the image to reduce hallucinations when interrogating for image content \citep{li_evaluating_2023}.
 For this, we use the Web CapFilt captions for ``standard'' caption matching with hard negatives.
 We also use the ImageNet examples with multilingual class labels, where the model has to predict if a given class is in the image or not.